fghaiati/uda-fg-cicd/README.md

-# Udacity Advanced DevOps Nanodegree 3rd PRoject
+## Udacity Advanced DevOps Nanodegree 3rd Project
 ## Give Your Application Auto-Deploy Superpowers Project

-By: Fathi Ghaiati
+- By: Fathi Ghaiati
-fathi.ghaiati@gmail.com
+- fathi.ghaiati@gmail.com
-August 2022 / September 2022
+- August 2022 / September 2022
-About: This is my udacity Advanced DevOps Nanodegree CICD graduation project
+- About: This is my udacity Advanced DevOps Nanodegree CICD graduation project

 ### Objectives
-This project, enabled me to prove my mastery of the following learning objectives:
+This project, is requested for the purpose to enable me to prove my mastery of the following learning objectives:

 - Explain the fundamentals and benefits of CI/CD to achieve, build, and deploy automation for cloud-based software products.
 - Utilize Deployment Strategies to design and build CI/CD pipelines that support Continuous Delivery processes.